-In accordance with Regulation No. 9473 of June 16, 2023 7951 of November 30, 2010, known in Spanish as "Reglamento Conjunto para la Evaluación y Expedición de Permisos Relacionados al Desarrollo, Uso de Terrenos y Operación de Negocios" of the Puerto Rico Planning Board, or as per current version, any request related to the development and use of land in Puerto Rico, including construction work completed by the R3 Program, must be promoted by the owner(s) of the property to obtain a construction permit.
+In accordance with Regulation No. 9473 of June 16, 2023, known in Spanish as "Reglamento Conjunto para la Evaluación y Expedición de Permisos Relacionados al Desarrollo, Uso de Terrenos y Operación de Negocios" of the Puerto Rico Planning Board, or as per current version, any request related to the development and use of land in Puerto Rico, including construction work completed by the R3 Program, must be promoted by the owner(s) of the property to obtain a construction permit.
 See Rule 2.1.9 on Filing an Application, Section 2.1.9.5 on Standing.
+Applicants who lack the required documents or authorizations for the R3 Program to obtain a construction permit to complete repair or reconstruction work may participate in repair or reconstruction, but construction permitting issues must be addressed prior to the coordination meeting.
+Those who qualify for a repair or reconstruction award can proceed to construct by completing an Ownership Certification that includes the length of time the applicant has lived at the disaster-damaged location, an explanation of the circumstances that prevent standard ownership verification, and a certification that one of the following circumstances applies: